dymmond/edgy/docs/reflection/reflection.md

 class AdvancedReflected(edgy.ReflectModel):
     __using_schema__ = "foo"
     a = edgy.CharField(max_length=40)
-    # here we cannot define database, it will be overwritten

     class Meta:
         registry = registry

 AdvancedReflected.database = otherdb
-# you can set __using_schema__ also here
 AdvancedReflected.__using_schema__ = "foo"
 ```

-This trick is used by AutoReflectModels.
+This technique is used by `AutoReflectModel` for automatic reflection.